 Our Application Review Process

 The admission evaluation at Loyola combines an analysis of academic information submitted along with a review of recommendations, the record of extracurricular involvement and evidence of special talent, leadership, and service.
 The admission committee does not use a formula or have strict cutoffs.
 Instead, the admission office’s goal is to conduct a balanced and individual review, taking a number of factors into account.
-The committee does consider special circumstances that might have affected an applicant’s record when such information is provided.

 Here is a summary of the main factors that we consider:

 In general, high school grades count more than the SAT/ACT (if submitted).
 Grades are the best single indicator of a student’s potential for academic success in college.
 The most competitive candidates have achieved at least a solid B average in a challenging curriculum in grades 9 through 12.

 Rank in the upper 25% of the high school class is the guideline (if the high school reports rank).

 Students are encouraged to take the most challenging programs (more difficult subjects, honors courses, AP courses, IB courses, college-level courses) available at their school.

 Loyola’s admission committee evaluates all grades earned, beginning with the 9th grade work.
 Since the most recent grades reflect a student’s current level of performance, we give extra weight to achievement in the junior and senior years.

 Submission of SAT and ACT scores is optional.
 SAT and ACT scores will be reviewed if submitted.
 Students who do not choose to submit SAT or ACT scores must submit an additional teacher recommendation or personal statement.
 Learn more about our test-optional policy.